wolter/ScratchX/README.md

 # ScratchX
 Scratch extensions for the use with REST, Eclipse SmartHome, openHAB and QIVICON.
 ScratchX is available at http://scratchx.org/.

-Please note, your Smart Home installation needs to support CORS; You find this option for instance Eclipse SmartHome in the smarthome.cfg-file (located at distribution\smarthome\conf\smarthome.cfg).
+Please note, your Smart Home installation needs to support CORS; For instance you find this option for Eclipse SmartHome in the smarthome.cfg-file (located at distribution\smarthome\conf\smarthome.cfg).
 There you finde the following two important settings for the REST endpoint's path and CORS:

 - com.eclipsesource.jaxrs.connector:root=/rest
 - org.eclipse.smarthome.cors:enable=true